You are here: Home » History

 The course of the Kananook was controlled by the formation of a north-south dune system running parallel to the bay.

 Teeming with aquatic life, bird life, mammals, edible bulbs, roots and innumerable sources of food, Kananook Creek and its surrounds were an integral part of the lives of the indigenous people, the local Bunarong tribe.
-Following a seasonal trail as hunters and gatherers, the Bunarong people lived in harmony with nature.
-It is thought that aboriginal occupation of the Frankston area may have spanned more than 30,000 years.
+Following a seasonal trail, the Bunarong people lived in harmony with nature.
+It is thought that aboriginal occupation of the Frankston area may have spanned more than 40,000 years.
 There can be no doubt that the original inhabitants were gentle, expert caretakers who left little imprint upon the landscape.

 Aboriginal Affairs Victoria holds records of three shell middens and two scarred trees in the vicinity.
 As far as can be established, the area has not been surveyed for archeological sites 1.

 Rapid environmental changes occurred as European settlement escalated.

 Timeline of Major Influences – Post European Settlement